Skip to content

 Wash the rice until the water runs clear and drain well.

-The dish is ready when the rice has absorbed all the water and is cooked through.
+The dish is ready when the rice has completely absorbed the water and is cooked.
 Remove the allspice berries and spring onions before serving.
+Rice and Peas is the perfect jerk chicken side dish, try it now.

 Previous article Fusion Kitchen: Caribbean Doner